microbus-io/fabric/docs/blocks/topology.md

 # Adaptable Topology

 In `Microbus`, microservices are not large memory-gobbling processes but rather compact worker goroutines that ultimately consume messages from a queue.
 Microservices also don’t listen on ports so there is no potential of a port conflict with other microservices.
 These two qualities allow `Microbus` to spin up any number of microservices in a single application, which provides for a wide range of deployment topologies.
-Each application can take the form of a standalone executable or of a pod on Kubernetes.
+Each application can take the form of a standalone executable or a container.

 ## Local Development